Helpful pointers for new PI/researchers- Animal work 101

 3. Risk Assessment

 All Principal Investigators (PI) of research projects are required by the Office of Safety, Health and Environment (OSHE) to complete the risk assessment exercise based on the risk assessment framework set at the University level before any new project is implemented.

 Personnel shall not use any animal for any scientific purposes before full approval is given by the IACUC.
 Applications to IACUC have to be submitted via the iORC system https://wws.nus.edu.sg/iorc/login.aspx for review.

 5. Other Requirements

 Some projects may involve the use of substances or locations requiring permits or approvals from the relevant regulatory bodies, Some examples are listed below:

 Use of human tissues requires the approval of Institutional Review Board (IRB).

-Animal work may commence in the AVA-licensed animal facilities or IACUC approved laboratories/classroom when all the requirements above are fulfilled.
+Animal work may commence in the AVS-licensed animal facilities or IACUC approved laboratories/classroom when all the requirements above are fulfilled.
 In conducting all procedures on animals, the approved IACUC protocols have to be strictly adhered to.